fastify/fastify/docs/Guides/Migration-Guide-V3.md

 The new signatures are `fn(request, payload, done)` or `async fn(request, payload)`.
 Note that `request` is now a Fastify request, not an `IncomingMessage`.
-The payload is by default a stream.
+The payload is, by default, a stream.
 If the `parseAs` option is used in `addContentTypeParser`, then `payload` reflects the option value (string or buffer).